Talmud: Babylonian Talmud

 The Babylonian Talmud (Talmud Bavli) consists of documents compiled over the period of late antiquity (3rd to 6th centuries).
-During this time, the most important of the Jewish centres in Mesopotamia, a region called "Babylonia" in Jewish sources (see Talmudic academies in Babylonia) and later known as Iraq, were Nehardea, Nisibis (modern Nusaybin), Mahoza (al-Mada'in, just to the south of what is now Baghdad), Pumbedita (near present-day al Anbar Governorate), and the Sura Academy, probably located about 60 km south of Baghdad.
+During this period, the most important of the Mesopotamian Jewish centres of learning included the Talmudic academies in Babylonia, such as Nehardea, Nisibis (now Nusaybin), Mahoza (al-Mada'in, south of modern Baghdad), Pumbedita (near present-day al Anbar Governorate), and the Sura Academy, which was probably located about 60 km south of Baghdad.

-The Babylonian Talmud comprises the culmination of centuries of analysis and dialectic surrounding the Mishnah in the Talmudic Academies in Babylonia.
+The Babylonian Talmud is the culmination of centuries of analysis and dialectic of the Mishnah and Hebrew Bible in the Talmudic academies in Babylonia.
 According to tradition, the foundations of this process of analysis were laid by Abba Arika (175–247), a disciple of Judah ha-Nasi.
 Tradition ascribes the compilation of the Babylonian Talmud in its present form to two Babylonian sages, Rav Ashi and Ravina II.
-Rav Ashi was president of the Sura Academy from 375 to 427.
-In this time, he began the creation of the written Talmud, a written project passed onto and completed by Ravina, the final Amoraic expounder.
-Accordingly, the latest traditional date for the Talmud is often placed at 475, the year Ravina died.
-However, even on traditional views, a final redaction is still thought to have been made by the Savoraim ("reasoners", "considerers") in the sixth century.
+Rav Ashi was the president of the Sura Academy from 375 to 427.
+At this time, he began compiling the Talmud, a written project passed on and completed by Ravina II, the final Amoraic expounder of the Oral Torah.
+Traditionally, the latest year for the compilation of the Talmud is typically placed at 475, the year Ravina II died.
+However, even among those who hold traditional views, a final redaction is still thought to have been made by the Savoraim (סָבוֹרָאִים) in the sixth century.

 Comparison

-Unlike the Western Aramaic dialect of the Jerusalem Talmud, the Babylonian Talmud has a Babylonian Aramaic dialect.
-The Jerusalem is also more fragmentary (and difficult to read) due to a less complete redactional process.
-Discussions in the Babylonian Talmud are more discursive, rambling, rely more on anecdote and argumentation by syllogism and induction, whereas those in the Jerusalem Talmud are more factual and apply argumentation through logical deduction.
+Unlike the Western Aramaic dialect of the Jerusalem Talmud, the Babylonian Talmud uses a Babylonian Aramaic dialect.
+The Jerusalem is also more fragmentary (and difficult to read) due to an incomplete redaction process.
+Discussions in the Babylonian Talmud are more discursive, rambling, and rely more heavily on anecdote and argumentation by syllogism and inductive reasoning; those in the Jerusalem Talmud are more factual and apply argumentation through logical deductive reasoning.
 The Babylonian Talmud is much longer, with about 2.5 million words in total.
-Proportionally, more Babylonian material is non-legal (aggadah), constituting a third of its material, compared to a sixth of the Jerusalem.
+Proportionally more of the Babylonian material is non-halakhic Aggadah (אַגָּדָה), constituting a third of its material, compared to a sixth of the Jerusalem.
 The Babylonian Talmud has received significantly more interest and coverage from commentators.

 Maimonides drew influence from both Babylonian and Jerusalem Talmuds, although he favored the latter over the former when principles between them conflicted.
-As the Palestinian Jewish community declined in influence and the Babylonian community became the intellectual center of the Diaspora, the Babylonian Talmud became the more widely accepted and popular version.
-Whereas the Jerusalem Talmud only includes the opinions of Israelite rabbis (the Ma'arava), the Babylonian Talmud also includes Babylonian authorities, in addition to later authorities because of its later date.
+As the Palestinian Jewish community declined in influence and the Babylonian community became the intellectual center of the Jewish diaspora, the Babylonian Talmud became the more widely accepted and popular version.
+Whereas the Jerusalem Talmud only includes the opinions of Palestinian rabbis (the Ma'arava), the Babylonian Talmud also includes Babylonian authorities (in addition to later authorities because of its later date).
 As such, it is regarded as more comprehensive.

-Neither covers the entire Mishnah.
+Neither Talmud covers the entire Mishnah.
 For example, the Babylonian commentary only covers 37 of 63 Mishnaic tractates.
 In particular: